root-foundation/root/README.md

 What will happen to people in poorer nations?<br/>
 Unimaginable suffering.

-This collapse is only one of many.<br/>
+This collapse is only one of many:
-In education, most are learning skills that will make them utterly unemployable.<br/>
+- In education, most are learning skills that will make them utterly unemployable.
-In governance, laws and regulations can’t keep up with AI.<br/>
+- In governance, laws and regulations can’t keep up with AI.
-In media, AI creates content faster than we can verify truth.<br/>
+- In media, AI creates content faster than we can verify truth.
 And many others.

-When one system races ahead (AI) while others lag, imbalance grows.<br/>
+When one system races ahead (AI) while others lag, imbalance grows.

 Accelerating AI means accelerating imbalance, which means accelerating suffering.

 Slowing down AI is *not* the solution.
-AI enables progress.<br/>
+AI enables progress.
 Instead, we must *reorganize* ourselves to advance *without imbalance* so that we take advantage of AI to *prosper together*.

 Otherwise, opportunity will be concentrated in a few hands, dividing us and accelerating collapse.